 - Food Style: Brasserie

 - Lunch: Breakfast 8.00-11.30, mains about £8 to £17 (Full English Breakfast); Brunch 9.00-16.00 Weekends mains £12 to £27, mains about £12 to £29 – plus Bar Menu

 - Dinner: all week 18.00-22.30, set D (between 16.00-18.30 Sun-Fri) £19.50 (2 courses), £24 (3 courses); mains about £12 to £29

 - Seats: 84, plus about 8 outside

-- Wine: a well-chosen list, travels the world, kicking off at about the £18 mark
+- Wine: a well-chosen list, travels the world, kicking off in the mid £20’s

 - Wheelchair access: Yes